pgdogdev/docs/docs/features/load-balancer/index.md

 SELECT * FROM users INNER JOIN t ON t.id = users.id
 ```

-PgDog will check all CTEs and if any of them contain queries that could write, it will send the entire query to the primary.
+The load balancer will check all CTEs and, if any of them contain queries that could write, it will route the entire query to a primary.

 ### Transactions

-All explicit transactions are routed to the primary.
-An explicit transaction is started by using the `BEGIN` statement, e.g.:
+All multi-statement transactions are routed to the primary.
+They are started by using the `BEGIN` command, e.g.:

 ```postgresql
 BEGIN;